MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter02.md

 - [`Phone`](xref:Xamarin.Forms.TargetIdiom.Phone)
 - [`Unsupported`](xref:Xamarin.Forms.TargetIdiom.Unsupported) is unused

 For iOS and Android, the cutoff between `Tablet` and `Phone` is a portrait width of 600 units.
-For the Windows platform, `Desktop` indicates a UWP application running under Windows 10, `Tablet` is a Windows 8.1 program, and `Phone` indicates a UWP application running under Windows 10 or a Windows Phone 8.1 application.
+For the Windows platform, `Desktop` indicates a UWP application running under Windows 10, and `Phone` indicates a UWP application running under Windows 10 application.

 ## Solution 3a.
 Set margin on the Label